WHERE IT IS, PARKING AND TRANSPORT

 A. BBQ's are allowed but must be off the ground.
 Flat throwaway BBQ's or any type of open fire are not allowed.

-Q. Are there any electrical hook-ups, showers or water supplies on the campsite?
+Q. Are there any showers and water supplies on the campsite?

 A. There are fresh water standpipes at regular distances around the campsite and water butts for fire fighting.

-Showers are provided - tokens can be purchased from the ticket desk.
+Showers are provided - tokens can be purchased from the ticket desk or in advance from the Tickets page.

 Q. Are there any concessions for the disabled?

 A. We assume that, whereas the disabled person might want to come to Weyfest, the carer may not and so we give the carer pass free.
 We do not send out carer tickets.
 The disabled person must buy a ticket as normal and on arrival at the ticket desk at Weyfest they must present proof of disability if asked.
-This must be in the form of eligibility for disabled living allowance (DLA), a disabled railcard or disabled parking badge.
-They will then be given a free carer pass.
-This is limited to festival entry only and does not include camping or campervan passes.
+This must be in the form of eligibility for Middle or Higher rate DLA (for care or mobility) OR receipt of enhanced rate PIP.
+A disabled parking badge or disabled railcard is not valid.
+The carer will then be given a free carer pass.
+This is limited to festival entry for disabled persons over the age of 16 and does not include camping or campervan passes.

 Q. Are there any disabled parking and disabled camping facilities?